Technical Rejection

 Confused about paper choices?
 Nelori offers three archival-grade papers (matte, baryta, luster) with automatic output sharpening calibrated for each substrate.
 No guesswork, just beautiful prints.

-Print pricing is where art meets commerce—and where most artists struggle.
+Join the Waitlist →Print pricing is where art meets commerce—and where most artists struggle.
 Price too low, and you devalue your work while leaving money on the table.
 Price too high without justification, and you price yourself out of the market.
 This section provides frameworks for cost-based, market-based, and value-based pricing, backed by industry data and collector psychology research.

 Most successful artists combine all three approaches: